 United States Bureau of Labor Statistics website: www.bls.gov

-Scholarships listed for majors that apply to becoming a Diversity Consultant can be found using our Scholarships Finder.
+Scholarships listed for majors that apply to becoming a Diversity Consultant can be found on our All Scholarships by Major page.

 Success Tip: Be sure to apply for any scholarships that you even barely qualify for, as there are millions of dollars of scholarships that go unused every year due to a lack of applicants!

 Studying one of the university majors listed below is an excellent starting point to becoming a diversity consultant.
 Click on the links to find out what else you can do with these majors!